Three's a charm

 The Imperials maintain garrisons on Vvardenfell, operate covert actions through their Intelligence Service.
 The Imperial Cult religion has a presence here too.
 The Altmer and Bosmer (high elf and wood elf) dwell here too, usually as merchants or drifters.
 The complex relationship between the disparate elven races is given coverage, biased in the favor of the teller obviously.

 The Dunmer's relationship with the Daedra is explained through book and dialogue too.
 Daedric ruins are everywhere on Vvardenfell and their weird architecture is a landmark.
 Dwarven ruins are everywhere as well, and one of your first missions from Balmora involves a nearby Dwarven ruin.

 If you follow the main story, it'll take you 30-40 hours to complete the game.
 Keep in mind that it's open ended, and finishing the game may be a subjective thing.
 The game comes bundled with The Elder Scroll: Construction Kit.
 It's a game editor and most everything in the game can be edited, or created.

-New armor types, spells, dungeons, cities, silt-striders, books, weapons, the whole 9 yards.
-It gives Morrowind a huge replayability factor and within days of release, people had made stuff like Mandalorian armor (think Boba Fett), new dungeons, vendors who had more gold to buy stuff, etc.
+New armour types, spells, dungeons, cities, silt-striders, books, weapons, the whole 9 yards.
+It gives Morrowind a huge replayability factor and within days of release, people had made stuff like Mandalorian armour (think Boba Fett), new dungeons, vendors who had more gold to buy stuff, etc.